 The training program below is intended to give trekkers suggestions on how they need to get themselves prepared for Mt Kilimanjaro and is based on our experience trekking the mountain.
+Its all about Getting Fit before making a booking on Trekili Eco Expeditions.

 The best and perhaps only exercise you need to do is to hike.
 After all, that is what you will be doing on Kilimanjaro.
 Ideally, you should try to hike as much as possible on hills or mountains to condition your legs for the trails of Mt Kilimanjaro.
 Undertaking day hikes is superb training.
 For those who do not have access to trails, but have membership to a gym, training on a stair machine provides a quality leg workout.
 If you have no access to walking trails or a gym, then try to walk as much as you can, with extended walks on the weekends or whenever possible.